This west coast Canadian city is one of the easiest places in the world to be plant-based.

 At last count there were 70+ fully vegetarian and vegan restaurants in Vancouver (I'm including dessert spots and bakeries) and it only keeps growing!

-From ice cream and burger bars to sushi joints and pizzerias, we have it all.
+From bakeries and burger bars to sushi joints and pizzerias, we have it all.

 So whether you're new to town or a long-standing Vancouverite, if you're wondering where you can find the best vegan options, read on.